aframevr/aframe-site/src/docs/components/geometry.md

 ### Ring

-The ring geometry defines a flat ring, like a CD.
-Note that because it is flat, only a single side of the ring will be rendered if "side: double" is not specified on the material component.
+The ring geometry defines a flat ring, like a [CD](https://en.wikipedia.org/wiki/Compact_disc).
+Note that because it is flat, only a single side of the ring will be rendered if `side: double` is not specified on the `material` component.

 ```html
 <a-entity geometry="primitive: ring; radiusInner: 0.5; radiusOuter: 1"